cloudandclearuk/cloud-infrastructure-templates/README.md

-# Cloud and Clear - Infrastructure Templates
+# Cloud and Clear UK - Infrastructure Templates

 Welcome to the official repository for [Cloud and Clear UK](https://cloudandclear.uk) blog's infrastructure-as-code templates, patterns, and examples.
 This repository serves as a practical companion to the blog posts, allowing you to quickly deploy and test the solutions discussed.